CodeGrind-Team/CodeGrind-Bot/README.md

 - If you have suggestions, feel free to [open an issue](https://github.com/CodeGrind-Team/CodeGrind-Bot/issues/new) to discuss it, or directly create a pull request.
 - Create an individual PR for each suggestion.
-- Please also read through the [Code Of Conduct](https://github.com/CodeGrind-Team/CodeGrind-Bot/blob/main/CODE_OF_CONDUCT.md).

 ### Creating a Pull Request